If you are a mom-to-be you might be wondering what to wear home from the hospital after Birth.

-Also, you might want to grab one of these handy FREE “Hospital Bag Checklist” for Baby, Mom, and Dad while your at it, so that you don’t forget a thing!
+Also, you might want to grab one of these handy FREE “Hospital Bag Checklists” for Baby, Mom, and Dad while you’re at it so that you don’t forget a thing!

 Alright!
 Let’s get packing…

-The last thing you want to deal with, especially as you learn how to breastfeed, is to have hair in your face.
+The last thing you want to deal with, especially as you learn how to breastfeed, is to have hair on your face.

-They are versatile, they don’t break your hair, and they make you look like a million bucks (even when you feel like a machine washed dollar bill).
+They are versatile, don’t break your hair, and make you look like a million bucks (even when you feel like a machine-washed dollar bill).